jfreeman812/QE-Tools/reporting/qe_coverage/coverage.rst

 If a particular definition table has a row with a blank entry in the Tag column, that row represents a default value which will be assumed for that attribute if no tag for that attribute is present in the source file.

-NOTE: With the exception of JIRAs_ only one tag within each attribute can be applied at one time.
+NOTE: With the exception of JIRAs_ and Projects_ only one tag within each attribute can be applied at one time.
 If there is no default value, then a tag for that attribute must be applied.
-In the case of `Structured Tags`_ only one such should be used though the values are more fluid.

 Interface Type
 ^^^^^^^^^^^^^^